microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

   More information on HIPAA de-identification rules can be found [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).

 ## Step 2: Configure storage account for export
-1. Follow [these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export) for creating your `anonymizationConfig.json` file and placing it inside the `anonymization` container within your "**expsa**" storage account.-
+1. Follow [these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export) for creating your `anonymizationConfig.json` file and placing it inside the `anonymization` container within your "**expsa**" storage account.

 2. Next, go [here](https://docs.microsoft.com/azure/healthcare-apis/fhir/configure-export-data) and follow the instructions for configuring a storage account for the `$export` operation.
 Read the note below about the FHIR service managed identity.